Jean Rey (politician): Career after World War II

-He also played an important role the Summit of The Hague in 1969, where the European leaders decided to relaunch European integration with two new initiatives: on the one hand, Economic and Monetary Union of the European Union (EMU), and on the other hand, European Political Cooperation (EPC), which foreshadow the euro and the Common Foreign and Security Policy of the European Union today.
+He also played an important role in the Summit of The Hague in 1969, where the European leaders decided to relaunch European integration with two new initiatives: on the one hand, Economic and Monetary Union of the European Union (EMU), and on the other hand, European Political Cooperation (EPC), which foreshadow the euro and the Common Foreign and Security Policy of the European Union today.
 It was also at The Hague that France gave up its resistance against the accession of the United Kingdom to the EEC.

 Finally, in 1970, the last year of this mandate, Rey won the European governments' support for his proposal to give the Community "own resources".

-This meant that the EEC no longer depended exclusively on contributions by the member states, but could complete these with revenues from customs duties, levies on agricultural products from outside the Community, in addition to a share of the VAT revenue.
+This meant that the EEC no longer depended exclusively on contributions by the member states, but could complete these with revenues from customs duties, and levies on agricultural products from outside the Community, in addition to a share of the VAT revenue.

 From 1964 until 1974, Rey was chairman of the board of the College of Europe in Bruges.

-He presided the over European Movement from 1974 to 1978 and was member of the Jean Monnet Foundation for Europe.

-In 1979, he became member of the first European Parliament elected by universal suffrage.
+He presided over the European Movement from 1974 to 1978 and was a member of the Jean Monnet Foundation for Europe.
+In 1979, he became a member of the first European Parliament elected by universal suffrage.

 Jean Rey also remained active in Belgian politics.
 He became the éminence grise of the French-speaking liberals who broke away from the unitary Party for Freedom and Progress to form the Parti Réformateur et Libéral Wallon (PRLW) in 1976.